We are a group of avid fishermen: COAF Field Team. We post tips on our blog and publish articles for those who may be interested in fishing!

 It worked well, and l was able to catch little fish.
 But, as luck would have it, it also worked well for "stocker-sized" Rainbow Trout that ranged from 9"-12" in size.

-Knowing the rod could handle larger fish, I decided to do more surfing on the Internet for another means to cast the little fishing flies.
-Soon after logging in, I learned about Micro Fly Rods!
+Knowing the rod could handle larger fish, I decided to do more surfing on the Internet for other means to cast the little fishing flies.
+Soon after logging in, I learned about micro fly rods!

 Making Do...
 Tinkering Around